- Image Gallery

 ii. submit to the Board promotional material representing his or her handmade knives;

-iii. submit an application for Probationary Membership to the President, or his or her designee(s), signed and dated by at least four (4) Voting Members in good standing who recommend the applicant for Probationary Membership, an active member of the Technical Committee may, at his discretion, recommend the applicant and waive the requirement for four signatures; and
+submit an application for Probationary Membership to the President, or his or her designee(s), signed and dated by at least four (4) Voting Members in good standing who recommend the applicant for Probationary Membership, an active member of the Technical Committee may, at his discretion, recommend the applicant and waive the requirement for four signatures; and

 iv. following submission of his or her application, attend the next annual show, at which space is available as determined by the Board, and display a minimum of four (4) handmade knives for inspection by the Board or its duly appointed committee.
-At the annual membership meeting following such annual show, the Board will either approve or reject the application for Probationary Membership.
+At the annual membership meeting following such inspection, the Board will either approve or reject the application for Probationary Membership.

 b.
 Obligations: To maintain Probationary Member status and to become eligible for Voting Member status, Probationary Members must fulfill the following obligations: